Margaret B. Peeke

-Margaret B. Peeke (née, Peck; April 8, 1838 – November 2, 1908) was an American traveler, lecturer, and author of the long nineteenth centurys.
-In her early life, Peeke taught at a public school and her own private school.
+Margaret B. Peeke (née, Peck; April 8, 1838 – November 2, 1908) was an American traveler, lecturer, and author of the long nineteenth century.
+In her early life, Peeke taught at a public school and her private school.
 Later, she taught Hermetic philosophy in New York City, Chicago, Boston, Washington, D.C., and elsewhere (1893–98); visited Hermetic societies abroad (1898–99); and had an assembly of followers in Sandusky, Ohio.
 She served as Inspectress-General in the U.S. of the Martinist Order of France, and as treasurer of Light of France, Hermetic Society of France.
 She was a member of the Baháʼí Faith and of the Rose Cross Martinist Fraternity.

 Early life and education

 Margaret Bloodgood Peck was born at Mechanicville, New York, near Saratoga Springs, April 8, 1838.
 Her parents were Garry Marshall and Narcissa (Benedict) Peck.

 Most of her childhood days were spent in New York City.
 She was twelve years old when her father died.
 She was educated in public and private schools.
-Her mother's brother, Erastus C. Benedict, Chancellor of University of the State of New York, charged himself with Margaret's education and became in many ways her counselor and guide.
+Her mother's brother, Erastus C. Benedict, Chancellor of the University of the State of New York, charged himself with Margaret's education and became in many ways her counselor and guide.